-Only Participants residing in Japan prior to participation on the Programme who already hold a status of residence other than "Temporary Visitor" and are able to change the status if necessary prior to the designated arrival date are permitted to participate from within Japan.
-It is the responsibility of the Participant to confirm whether a change will be permitted and carry out the procedure for the change of status with the relevant Immigration Bureau of Japan office.
-If a change in status is permitted, Participants must indicate their participation from within Japan on the Reply Form and submit it to the Interview Office.
+Only participants residing in Japan prior to participation on the Programme who already hold a status of residence other than "Temporary Visitor" and are able to change the status of residence (if necessary) prior to the designated arrival date are permitted to join the Programme from within Japan.
+It is the responsibility of the participant to confirm whether a change will be permitted and carry out the procedure for the status of residence change with the relevant Immigration Bureau of Japan office.
+If a change in status of residence is permitted, participants must indicate their intent to participate from within Japan on the Reply Form and send it back to the Japanese Embassy in Berlin.